Globski/alx-system_engineering-devops/0x0B-ssh/README.md

 # System-Engineering Devops - SSH

 ## Description
 This project aims to deepen your understanding of SSH (Secure Shell) and its usage in a DevOps environment.
-You will learn how to create and use SSH RSA key pairs to connect to remote servers securely.
+You will learn how to create and use SSH RSA key pairs to connect to remote servers securely, including using Puppet for automated configuration management.
 This is a critical skill for managing servers and ensuring secure communication over networks.

 ## Project Structure